newmayor/researchproject_deepDIC/README.md

 # Deep DIC (Deep Learning for Digital Image Correlation)
 ### A look at Deep Learning for predicting strain and displacement fields in material grains using computer vision and Digital Image Correlation

 Digital image correlation (DIC) has become an industry standard to retrieve accurate displacement and strain measurement in tensile testing and other material characterization using computer vision and image datasets.
-This project proposes a new deep learning-based DIC approach – Deep DIC, in which two convolutional neural networks, DisplacementNet and StrainNet, are designed to work together for end-to-end prediction of displacements and strains.
+This project proposes a new deep learning-based DIC approach – Deep DIC, in which two convolutional neural networks, DisplacementNet and StrainNet, are designed to work together for end-to-end prediction of displacements and strains [1].

 A new dataset generation method is developed to synthesize a realistic and comprehensive dataset, including generation of speckle patterns and deformation of the speckle image with synthetic displacement field.

-The manuscript of this research work can be found in https://arxiv.org/abs/2110.13720

 ## Dependencies
 Deep-DIC is implemented in [PyTorch](https://pytorch.org/) and tested with Ubuntu 20.04, please install the dependencies using `pip install requirements.txt` .